-On 15 June 2024, the nation was shocked at the police’s treatment of the young animal named Beau Lucy.
-Footage can be seen of the small cow being deliberately and repeatedly rammed by a police car with members of the Staines-upon-Thames community audibly distressed during the incident.
+On 15 June 2024, the nation was shocked at the police’s treatment of a young animal named Beau Lucy.
+Footage can be seen of the small cow being deliberately and repeatedly rammed by a police car, with members of the Staines-upon-Thames community audibly distressed during the incident.
 Causing unnecessary suffering to farmed animals is against the law.

 Quotes